luckysikka/Passenger-Forecasting--Neural-Network/README.md

 For the prediction of passengers for the new routes, machine learning algorithms such as Linear Model, Linear Regression, Random Forest, Decision Tree, Neural Network and Linear Support Vector Machine (LSVM) were used on the ‘Route aggregator’ table in RStudio.
 The accuracy obtained from each of the algorithms was based on the values of RMSE and MAPE.
 These values were then compared across all the models and the model with the best accuracy was selected as the most precise in predicting passengers on the new bus routes.
 At the end, to predict the passengers for the new bus routes, Neural Network model with a combination of training to test data of 80:20 is selected with RMSE of 1016.8 & MAPE of 99.4%.
 Therefore, the model will assist in efficient bus operation management & accurate, real-time and reliable passenger demand prediction.
 This will also aid in network planning, bus frequency settings, operation efficiency, costing and quality of service.

-# Literature Review

-In view of the primary objective of the project of finding a model that predicts the number of passengers for new and existing routes for bus services in Surrey, UK, it was determined that the iterative sequence of the knowledge discovery from the database process (KDD) would be carried out to perform predictive analysis.
-The purpose of this literature review is to analyse the KDD process with a focus on predictive analytics data mining techniques on bus service time series data.
-Bus transport is one of the most comprehensive and affordable means of transport around the globe and most people rely on it in their daily work and life.
-From an environmental and passenger perspective, bus transport services reduce consumption of fuel, usage of private cars, and ease traffic congestion.
-Headway, cost, distance, and comfort are some of the factors passengers consider using bus services.
-Excessively overcrowded buses for example may discourage some passengers from taking buses.
-From a transport management perspective, it is pertinent to adequately predict passenger travel demand on various routes and within different intervals (@zhou2013passenger)

- A review of five predictive analysis research on bus services and transport-related objectives was carried out to identify possible models that could be used to predict passengers for new and existing routes in Surrey.
-The results below present a range of techniques that have been used in creating models for prediction.

-1. Neural Networks and Wavelet Analysis were used to improve the prediction accuracy for passenger flow forecasting in Jilin Province, China (Zhao et al., 2011).
-The Neural Networks had higher accuracy.

-2. Auto-Regressive Moving Average (ARMA), Seasonal Autoregressive Integrated Moving Average (SARIMA), Autoregressive Integrated Moving Average (ARIMA) and Interactive Multiple Model (IMM) were used on a weekly, daily, 15 minutes and hybrid time series data respectively Shenzhen, China to set up time series models for short-term bus passenger demand based on historical data  @xue2015short (Xue et al., 2015).
-IMM provided the best accuracy.

-3. 2 Step Real-Time Prediction (2 RTP), ARIMA and Linear Regression were used to analyse and predict the passenger flow in Shenzhen, China in real-time (@zhang2017real).
-2 RTP provided the best accuracy.

-4. Relevance Vector Machines (RVM) and Support Vector Machines (SVM) were used to provide public transportation information services to the public, reduce passengers' travel times, and improve operational and management levels of public transportation in Beijing, China (@ma2019public).
-RVM provided the best accuracy.

-5. Long Short-Term Memory (LSTM), a type of Neural Network, SVM, ARIMA, & Naive were used to develop an effective framework to model short-term bus passenger flow in Shenzhen, China and make accurate predictions (@han2011data).
-LSTM provided the best accuracy

-Of the existing traffic flow prediction methods, Neural Networks (NN) are the most widely used ones. @karlaftis2011statistical believe that NN are very broad, precise and accessible mathematical models that can simulate numerical model components easily.
-They further go ahead to state that NN have been mainly used as data analytic methods in transport research because of their modelling flexibility, their ability to work with copious amounts of multi-dimensional data, their learning and generalization ability, their adaptability and their generally good predictive ability.
-There are however several other researchers who posit the use of SVM to address the limitations of NN.
-It is however worthy to note that despite the above-listed research being of similar transportation-related nature, differences exist in their core objectives and types of data.
-In addition, Despite the progress in various aspects of intelligent transportation and traffic management areas, only a limited number of surveys can be found that review the growing body of literature focusing on data mining, artificial intelligent algorithms and techniques adopted in these areas (@alsrehin2019intelligent).
-In view of the above findings, the following methods were used to train and test models to predict the passengers for new and existing routes: Regression, Decision Trees, Neural Networks, SVM and ARIMA.

 # Data Explanation and Preparation